 Everyone makes mistakes and your criminal records don’t have to stop you from joining the British Army.
 Just be honest about your past history during the recruitment and you are good to go.
 During the application, make sure you tell them about any changes to your circumstances when it comes to offences.
 This includes waiting for a court appearance for a criminal offence.

 If your tattoo is offensive, obscene or racist it will definitely stop you from joining the British Army.
 However, small tattoos that aren’t offensive in any way are not normally a problem, depending where they are on your body and how visible they are.

-Also it good to note that for health and safety reasons, you will need to take off all jewelry before any physical activity in the application process.
-Once you have joined the Army, you will be told the rules for wearing body jewelry when on and off duty.
+Also it good to note that for health and safety reasons, you will need to take off all jewellery before any physical activity in the application process.
+Once you have joined the Army, you will be told the rules for wearing body jewellery when on and off duty.

-Nationalities from all all the Commonwealth countries can apply to join the British Army.
+Nationalities from all the Commonwealth countries can apply to join the British Army.

 Antigua & Barbuda, Australia, The Bahamas, Bangladesh, Barbados, Belize, Brunei Darussalam, Cameroon, Canada, Cyprus, Dominica, Fiji.

 Ghana, Grenada, Guyana, India, Jamaica, Kenya, Kiribati, Lesotho, Malawi, Malaysia, Maldives, Malta, Mauritius, Mozambique.

 Namibia, Nauru, New Zealand, Nigeria, Pakistan, Papua New Guinea, Rwanda, Saint Lucia, Samoa, Seychelles, Sierra Leone, Singapore, Solomon Islands, South Africa, Sri Lanka, St Kitts and Nevis, St Vincent and the Grenadines, Swaziland